 The essential elements

-Acting in a pantomime is sure to be a lot of fun and many theatres take on extra chorus parts for the festive show, which is a great way to get experience and free drama classes even for those that are just helping backstage.
+Acting in a pantomime is a lot of fun and many theatres take on extra chorus parts for the festive show, which is a great way to get experience even for those that are just helping backstage.
 Lots of famous actors have appeared in pantomimes and competing shows use the star as an advertising point to draw audiences into their theatres.
 For many families a trip to the pantomime is an integral part of the festive season and Christmas just wouldn’t be the same without one.